 Frantically searching for safety from the sights and sounds of popping pyrotechnics, more pets become lost on July 4th than on any other date of the year.

-Taking place on July 1st, animal lovers can learn handy tips for keeping cats and canines safe with help from an ASPCA infographic which states that:
+Animal lovers can learn handy tips for keeping cats and canines safe with help from an ASPCA infographic which states that:

 - A cat or dog who wears a personalized ID tag is more likely to be returned to his or her home.
 Your furry friend should be fitted with a collar and an ID tag which displays your name and phone number.